rupeshthakur8550/My-SQL/README.md

 ### **e.
 FOREIGN KEY**
 This constraint is used for the below requirements:
-i.
-The FOREIGN KEY constraint is used to link two tables together. ii.
-A FOREIGN KEY in one table points to a PRIMARY KEY in another table, ensuring referential integrity. iii.
-FOREIGN KEYs can have duplicate values and can contain NULL values.
+1. The FOREIGN KEY constraint is used to link two tables together.
+2. A FOREIGN KEY in one table points to a PRIMARY KEY in another table, ensuring referential integrity.
+3. FOREIGN KEYs can have duplicate values and can contain NULL values.

 ```sql
 -- Define a foreign key